Listening is one of the four main skills which are taught in English Classes.

 - Teaching Listening: 12 Types of Pre-Listening Activities

 - Teaching Listening: Types of While-Listening Activities

 Now it is the turn to discuss two important listening Strategies

 Gist is defined as the most important pieces of information about something, or general information without details.

 In the context of language learning and teaching, Gist is defined as the general meaning or purpose of a text, either written or spoken.

-For example words such as cap, towel, waves, board and sunny have their own meanings but when you hear the words in a listening passage, they help you understand that the context in which they are used is the context of a beach trip.
+For example, words such as cap, towel, waves, board, and sunny have their own meanings but when you hear the words in a listening passage, they help you understand the context in which they are used in the context of a beach trip.